-Activities and Athletics will be conducted in accordance with NSAA guidelines.
+Da After school programs are open and operating normally.
+All activities are allowed to continue per NSAA procedures.
+Temperature screenings prior to activity departure.
+Communicate at a high level with participating schools.
+Concessions as allowed Activities and Athletics will be conducted in accordance with NSAA guidelines.
 Utilize NSAA Return to Activities guidelines.
 Keep all, practices, and scrimmages inhouse to avoid interaction with other teams Disinfect equipment regularly Stay home if you don't feel well Stay home if someone in your household tests positive for COVID-19 Social distancing will be practiced at all home extra-curricular activities when possible.
 Handshakes, fist bumps, and other unnecessary contact should be minimized.
 Consider option to allow parent to transport students to extra-curricular events.
-Essential students and staff on activity buses to reduce the number of riders. nee can regg sing tow Eac mai The equ Par filli Spe with (par y uniforms or other clothing that d to be washed/laundered at school be washed in warm water with ular detergent.
-These should be gle use without sharing of ice, rels, or other materials.
-The participant should use a clearly riked water bottle for individual use.
-For should be no sharing of this cipment.
-The properties will be responsible for mg his/her own water bottle.
-The proceeding the family unit in the bleachers rents and siblings).
-The properties will be responsible for the family unit in the bleachers rents and siblings).
-The properties will be responsible for the family unit in the bleachers rents and siblings.
+Essential students and staff on activity buses to reduce the number of riders. conducted and with any restrictions required.
+Weight room should follow guidance from the NSAA.
+Large scale spectator or stadium events are not allowed.
+Handshakes, fist bumps, and other unnecessary contact should be minimized.
+Any uniforms or other clothing that need to be washed/laundered at school can be washed in warm water with regular detergent.
+These should be single use without sharing of ice, towels, or other materials.
+Each participant should use a clearly marked water bottle for individual use.
+There should be no sharing of this equipment.
+Participants will be responsible for filling his/her own water bottle.
+Spectators required to socially distance within the family unit in the bleachers (parents and siblings).
+Consider option to allow parent to transport students to extra-curricular events.
+Da Activities such as the homecoming dance and prom will be evaluated based on the Directed Health Measure throughout the 2020-2021 school year.

-Dances

-• Activities such as the homecoming dance

-and prom will be evaluated based on the

-Directed Health Measure throughout the

-2020-2021 school year.